Luke Shaw joined Manchester United from Southampton in June 2014, making him one of the Reds’ longest-serving players.

 The England international returned to training in April 2016 and was desperate to impress new boss Jose Mourinho in 2016/17 but, sadly, it was largely a season of niggling injuries that hampered his progress.
 He managed to make 19 appearances across all competitions and repaid his manager’s faith with some strong showings, before a foot problem ended his campaign prematurely.

-The 2017/18 season was very stop-start for Shaw and again he only made 19 first-team appearances.
-However, the defender has always been reliable when called upon and played a significant role in United’s run to the FA Cup final.
+The following season proved just as frustrating for Shaw and again he only made 19 first-team appearances.
+However, the defender was always reliable when called upon and played a significant role in United’s run to the FA Cup final.